TAPLINES

 & Lake Eustis.
 Equipment to the J&LW consisted of hand me downs

-J&LW owned two locomotives, two combination baggage and passenger cars,
+J&LW owned two locomotives, both Baldwins with rare recatngular plates , two combination baggage and passenger cars,

 two flat cars and one box car.